LUMII-Syslab/sampo-ui-nobel-prize/README.md

 * Must run command `npm run build` to build server and client applications.
 Must specify as environment variable `API_URL` to the server on which portal will be hosted in this format `hostname[:port]/api/v1` so that client application will send requests to that server.
 If no URL is provided then client will send requests to URL: `http://localhost:3001/api/v1`.
 * Then command `npm run start-server` can be run with optionally providing the port to which the server must listen through environment variable `SAMPO_UI_EXPRESS_PORT`.
 If no port is provided, then will listen on port `3001`.

+The environment variables can be copied from the [sample.env](./sample.env) file into `.env` file and modified appropriately.

 # Sampo-UI

 A framework for building user interfaces for semantic portals.